Farriers (Registration) Act 2017

 Groups Affected

-- Farriers: The bill directly affects registered farriers through changes to the regulatory body governing their profession.
-This could impact licensing, disciplinary processes and professional standards.
+- Farriers: The bill directly impacts registered farriers through changes to the regulatory body and disciplinary processes.

 Powered by nyModel